Best New Bathroom Windows

 Bathroom windows can pose a bit of a design dilemma.
 You want ultimate privacy in the bathroom, but natural light is helpful for most personal grooming tasks.
-In small bathrooms, there aren’t always options when it comes to the location or size of the window—and interior rooms prevent the luxury of having a window at all.
-But before you resign yourself to unflattering overhead lighting, check out these bathroom window ideas for inspiration.
+In small bathrooms, there aren’t always options when it comes to the location or size of the window.
+Plus, bathrooms located at inner areas of the home prevent the luxury of having windows at all.
+But before you resign yourself to unflattering overhead lighting, check out these bathroom window ideas for inspiration and functionality in 2021.

 Shutter-style blinds, also known as plantation shutters, can be adjusted to easily adapt to your privacy needs and add an elegant focal point to any room.
 Open them up with a flick of the wrist to let the light in, or close them to conceal the room.
-Cost depends on the size of your window, as well as choice of material, but you can expect to pay anywhere from $62 per basic faux wood shutter all the way to $258 at the high end.
+Their cost depends on the size of your bathroom window, as well as choice of material.
+You can expect to pay anywhere from $62 per basic faux wood shutter all the way to $258 at the high end.

 Like a transom window, a hopper window is usually set high on the wall, but it opens downward to provide ventilation when need be.
-If your bathroom gets soaked with condensation when you take a hot shower, consider getting one you can easily open without having to get out of the shower.
+If your bathroom gets soaked with condensation when you take a hot shower, consider getting this type of bathroom window so you can easily open without having to get out of the shower.
 Based on size and materials used, a hopper window will cost between between $260 and $720 each.

-If you keep an open mind about your options, there’s a solution that will make a tight space look larger and feel as refreshing as a spa.
-If you know which direction you want to go for your bathroom or need more information, check out our window buying guide to get started on the process of installing or replacing your window.
-Find the best window replacement contractors to install your new bathroom window.
+If you keep an open mind about your options, there’s a solution that will make a tight bathroom look larger and feel as refreshing as a spa.
+If you know which direction you want to go for your bathroom or need more information, check out our window buying guide to get started on the process of installing or replacing your bathroom window.